solimanalmansor/OSWE-Prep/OSWE-Labs/DotNetNuke/README.md

 However, since `XmlSerializer` can only serialize public properties and fields (not methods), and `FileSystemUtils` exposes none that would invoke `PullFile`, it's not a viable payload object.
 As a result, an alternative approach is needed.

 #### ObjectDataProvider Class
 Muñoz and Mirosh revealed four .NET deserialization gadgets useful for exploitation, with the `ObjectDataProvider` class being the most versatile and used in their DNN exploit.
-According to official documentation, `ObjectDataProvider` wraps another object to act as a binding source—essentially an object providing data to UI elements.
+According to official documentation, `ObjectDataProvider` wraps another object to act as a *binding source*—essentially an object providing data to UI elements.

 Its power lies in allowing attackers to set the `MethodName` property to invoke any method on the wrapped object, while `MethodParameters` lets them pass arguments to that method.
 Importantly, since `MethodName` and `MethodParameters` are properties (not methods), `ObjectDataProvider` works within the serialization constraints of `XmlSerializer`.
 This makes it an ideal payload candidate for triggering arbitrary method calls during deserialization.